 According to the US Consumer Price Index, prices are set to increase an average of 7.5% in 2022.
 This marks the largest inflation jump since 1981.
 Over the past 40 years, digitalization has created a highly aware, sophisticated buyer.
 Businesses stuck utilizing outdated pricing structures are struggling to withstand an evolving market.

 Inflation’s impact is traditionally offset by raising prices and passing costs onto consumers.
 This one-size-fits-all method isn’t effective as inflation dramatically increases a customer’s price sensitivity and willingness to pay versus the value offered.
 When the market changes, the consumer’s demands change.
-As the environment shifts around them so does a customer’s perceived value.
+As the environment shifts around them so do a customer’s perceived value.
 The more an offering meets a consumer’s needs, the greater the probability of maximizing your revenue.

 Customer needs, in most cases, are driven by perceived value.
-Perceived value is made up of 3 drivers- Price, Offering Quality / Service and Brand.
+Perceived value is made up of 3 drivers- Price, Offering Quality / Service, and Brand.
 In the face of massive environmental shifts, these drivers can be adjusted to better position your products & services to sell.

 1. Brand Positioning

 A strong brand positioning strategy is critical to captivating consumer attention and converting sales.
 Your brand is your connection to the customer.
-Successful branding affords visibility, relevance and loyalty - giving you a competitive advantage.
+Successful branding affords visibility, relevance, and loyalty – giving you a competitive advantage.